Mekanikles/fudgelang_rust/docs/language design/indentation.md

 * Poor editor support.
 * Requires users to differentiate between tabs and spaces.

 >Even though it cannot support vertical alignment, *Tabs Only* seems like the prudent choise for `Fudge`.
-The inconsistencies of *Spaces Only* or the workarounds needed for *Mixed Tabs And Spaces* are hard to motivate.
+The inconsistencies of *Spaces Only* or the workarounds needed for *Mixed Tabs And Spaces* feels hard to motivate.
 Possibly we can still support some vertical alignment by allowing arbitrary runs of spaces to exist within a line, just not directly after indentation.